 SSRC Faculty Seed Grant Program

-Launched in 2018, the SSRC Faculty Seed Grant Program provides one- to two-year grants to support early or novel stage research, with a special focus on projects that transcend the boundaries of any one discipline.
+Launched in 2018, the SSRC Faculty Seed Grant Program provides one- to two-year grants to support early stage or novel research, with a special focus on projects that transcend the boundaries of any one discipline.

 Unveiling: How and Why Women Stop Wearing the Hijab

 This project investigates why individual women in the United States stop wearing the hijab (Muslim headscarf).
 Previously, research has primarily focused on women who chose to wear the hijab and how it impacted their identity.
-In this pilot study, Abdelhadi will conduct life history interviews of women in US cities with large Muslim populations who have removed the hijab.
+In this pilot study, Abdelhadi will conduct life history interviews of women in U.S. cities with large Muslim populations who have removed the hijab.
 Abdelhadi will examine the circumstances that led to the removal of the hijab and the consequences thereof, in order to fill an empirical gap in the literature and extend or revise existing theories of role exit.

 Democracy as Disorder: The Experience of Democracy in Manila and Elsewhere across the Global South